piourban/JavaEE_app/README.md

 # JavaEE_app
-This app is a part of an introduction to the Java EE platform course provided by JavaStart (javastart.pl).<br> This version provide basic functionality e.g. to add new notes, to login, to registe, to vote for particular notes .<br> Application will be still improving.
+This app is a part of an introduction to the Java EE platform course provided by JavaStart (javastart.pl).<br> This version provide basic functionality e.g. to add new notes, to login, to registe, to vote for particular notes .<br> Application will be still improving.<br>

-Used technologies:
+Used technologies:<br>
--Spring Jdbctemplate
+- Spring Jdbctemplate<br>
--MySQL database
+- MySQL database<br>
--MD5 algorithm
+- MD5 algorithm<br>

-Known issues:
+Known issues:<br>
-- Styling problem with navbar fragment - styling issue.
+- Styling problem with navbar fragment - styling issue.<br>

-Future improvements:
+Future improvements:<br>
--Error handling e.g. passed email is already used.
+- Error handling e.g. passed email is already used.<br>
--Bookmark with notes belong to logged in user, with option to delete or update.
+- Bookmark with notes belong to logged in user, with option to delete or update.<br>